Masoronii/Citrex/README.md

 Tada!
 Now your on the home screen! might be laggy and crashy. make sure to set a region.

-Im adding a password too the archive because i only want this on GitHub.
+Im adding a password to the archive because i only want this on GitHub.
 Its Masoroni.